zachleat/zachleat.com/web/_posts/2017-09-19-fout-foit-history.md

 ---
-title: An Historical Look at FOUT and FOIT
+title: A Historical Look at FOUT and FOIT
 author: Zach Leatherman
 layout: post
 permalink: /fout-foit-history/